jarocki/nucleotide/README.md

 pip install -e .
 ```

 Requires Python 3.10+ and PyYAML.
-That's the only dependency.
+These the only dependencies.

 ## Demos

-Two asciicasts in `docs/demos/`:
+Two asciicasts demo videos are in `docs/demos/`:

 ```sh
 asciinema play docs/demos/build-and-lookup.cast